piisa/piisa/docs/usage.md

 * The minimum package installation requirement for PII detection is `pii-extract-base` (which will also install `pii-data`).
 * However this package does not contain any detectors.
 Installing a plugin will include detectors.
-Two plugins are available:
+Three plugins are available:
     - `pii-extract-plg-regex` will add [a plugin that includes some regex-based detectors] for PII instances in several languages/countries.
+    - `pii-extract-plg-transformers` will add a [Transformers plugin], which uses models built with the [Hugging Face Transformers] library to perform PII instance dectection.
     - `pii-extract-plg-presidio` will add [a plugin that uses Microsoft Presidio] to perform PII instance dectection.
 Note that Presidio needs an NLP engine for its model-based recognizers (the default is to use